hypeIT-GmbH/hypeit-backend-challenge/README.md

 ## 📚 Submission
 Please submit your solution by providing:
-- A GitHub repo link or a ZIP file
+- A GitHub repository link or a ZIP file
-- A README.md with setup instructions:
+- A `README.md` with setup instructions:
-- How to run locally
+  - How to run the project locally
   - How to run tests
-- How to access API docs (if available)
+  - How to access API documentation (if available)

 ## ⏱ Scope
 This task is designed to take around 4 hours.
-Don’t worry if you can’t complete everything — focus on clean, well-structured code and showing how you think.
+Don’t worry if you can’t complete everything — focus on writing clean, well-structured code and demonstrating your thought process.